Galveston Independent School District: School configuration change plans

 After spring 2008, Alamo Elementary School would be converted into a multi-purpose center.

-Starting in the 2008-2009 school year, Galveston ISD would operate four PreK-4 elementary school and two K-4 elementary schools.
+Starting in the 2008–2009 school year, Galveston ISD would operate four PreK-4 elementary schools and two K-4 elementary schools.

-Weis Middle School would become a 5-6 school.
-Central Middle School would become a 7-8 school.
-Austin Middle School would become a magnet school for grades 5-8.
+Weis Middle School would become a 5–6 school.
+Central Middle School would become a 7–8 school.
+Austin Middle School would become a magnet school for grades 5–8.